Stanford-NavLab/gnss_lib_py/README.md

       * Weighted Least Squares
       * Calculating pseudorange residuals
-  * The data parers in the `parsers` directory allow for loading GNSS data from the following sources into the `gnss_lib_py`'s unifying `NavData` class:
+  * The data parsers in the `parsers` directory allow for loading GNSS data from the following sources into the `gnss_lib_py`'s unifying `NavData` class: